NREL/ComStock.github.io/docs/resources/explanations/building_types_not_included.md

 {:refdef}

 *Other includes other public order and safety, convenience store with gas station, other classroom education, vacant, fire station/police station, courthouse/probation office, vehicle dealership/showroom, other lodging, preschool/daycare, repair shop, post office/postal center, other food service, and other food sales.

+## Analysis Recommendations
+ComStock represents 62% of the U.S. commercial building floor area as reported by the CBECS dataset.
+As a result, analyses based on ComStock data will underrepresent the energy use of the U.S. commercial building stock.

+A gap model is being developed, which will represent the load profile of the remaining 38% of floor area.
+However, this gap model does not use physics-based building energy modeling and thus cannot estimate energy savings from upgrade measures.
+We do not recommend extrapolating measure energy savings from the ComStock dataset to the gap load profile.
+There are significant differences between buildings in ComStock and buildings in the gap model, and measure applicability and energy savings are different.

+If you publish an analysis using ComStock data, we recommend citing our reference documentation and clearly stating that the model represents 62% of U.S. commercial building floor area.

+<u>Suggested citation</u>: <br>
+Parker, Andrew, et al. 2023.
+ComStock Reference Documentation.
+Golden, CO: National Renewable Energy Laboratory.
+NREL/TP-5500-83819. [https://www.nrel.gov/docs/fy23osti/83819.pdf](https://www.nrel.gov/docs/fy23osti/83819.pdf)